RaymondHtue/acr-sre-gitops/README.md

 ## Adding an app

-1\.
-Start by creating a new JSON configuration in the appropriate \`infra-configs\` directory.
+1. Start by creating a new JSON configuration in the appropriate `infra-configs` directory.
-2\.
-Next, define the Helm values by adding a \`default.yaml\` and any necessary cluster overrides.
+2. Next, define the Helm values by adding a `default.yaml` and any necessary cluster overrides.
-3\.
-Once we commit these changes, ArgoCD automatically recognizes and provisions the new application.
+3. Once we commit and push these changes, ArgoCD automatically recognizes and provisions the new application (ApplicationSets track the GitHub remote, not the local checkout).

 ## SLA / SLO / SLI (demo-app)